jCyte Clinical Trial

 Principal Investigator: David Boyer, MD

-To view this information in ASL, watch the 8-minute video below:
+To view this information in ASL, click this link or watch the 8-minute video below:

 For more information, watch Dr. Klassen's recent presentation on Retinal Progenitor Cells for Treatment of Retinitis Pigmentosa at the 2nd Annual Symposium of the CIRM Alpha Stem Cell Clinics Network: